mAnOj0503/mAnOj0503/README.md

 </div>

-<p align="center">I am Saimanoj S, a Final year Under Graduate student at Sagi Rama Krishnam Raju Engineering College, Bhimavaram, India.
+<p align="center">I am Saimanoj S, a Graduate student at Sagi Rama Krishnam Raju Engineering College, Bhimavaram, India.
 I am currently working as a Web Developer Intern with the SanRon Consultancy Services LLP.
 I'm part of a group that is Spark AR Facilitator for Spack AR Technology. where we focus on Image Filters on Facebook and Instagram and I'm part of a Google Cloud Facilitator Program by Government Engineering College, Idukki (GECI), Kerala.Being pragmatic by nature, I inhabit an up help desire and straight forward outlook.
 I believe in constant learning and exploring new things; wish to travel the world and try every cuisine.</p>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * **🌱 I’m currently learning** React development, Linux Kernel